Talking About Work

 Work is a common word, especially in design and construction.
 However, common words we already know are often used in different ways.
 These combinations can often mean different things.

 Work is both a noun and a verb.
 This lesson talks about using work as a verb.
-Be sure to visit the other lesson that talks about work as a noun.

 When used as a verb, work is commonly used with a preposition.
 WORK AS, for example.